-The Board agrees to contribute \$5,973.27 (an increase of \$173.98 over the 2010-2011 levels) per eligible employee toward the cost of the health insurance benefit package for the 2012 insurance plan year.
-The Board's contribution will be used to pay those premiums associated with the fully-insured benefits contained in the health insurance benefit package, to pay all claims incurred and associated with the self-insured benefits contained in the health insurance benefit package, and to contribute towards the insurance reserve account for the self-insured benefits contained in the health insurance benefit package.
+The Board agrees to contribute \$5,973.27 (the same as 2011-2012 levels) per eligible employee, toward the cost of the health insurance benefit package for the 2013 insurance plan year.
+The Board's contribution will be used to pay those premiums associated with the fully-insured benefits contained in the health insurance benefit package, to pay all claims and administrative costs incurred and associated with the self-insured benefits contained in the health insurance benefit package, and to contribute towards the insurance reserve account for the self-insured benefits contained in the health insurance benefit package.

-Should there be any surplus once the District has set aside funds to pay all fully insured premiums, all self-insured incurred claims, all administrative costs associated with the health insurance benefits package, and contributed to the insurance reserve account, then such surplus will be applied first to offset furlough days, then applied towards the insurance reserve or costs for the 2013 plan year as determined by the District Insurance Committee.
-Should increases costs for the products and services contained in the health insurance package require an additional District contribution in excess of the additional \$2.5 million operating dollars budgeted for the 2012 benefit year, the Board and Union will meet to decide how to balance any such deficit.
+Should there be any funds once the District has set aside funds to pay all fully insured premiums, all self-insured incurred claims, all administrative costs associated with the health insurance benefits package, and funded the insurance reserve/surplus account to level identified by the District Insurance Committee, such funds will be placed in the insurance reserve/surplus account and applied towards the costs of the 2014 plan year.
+Should increases in costs for the products and services contained in the health insurance benefit package require an additional District contribution in excess of the operating dollars budgeted for the 2013 benefit year, the Board and the Union will meet to decide how to balance any such deficit.